jonnonz1/nz-statute-book/acts/public/1965/building-societies-act-1965.md

   (c) The compensation or other consideration proposed to be paid to the directors or other officers of the relevant society, and of the other society or societies concerned:
   (d) The payments (if any) to be made to the members of the relevant society, and of the other society or societies concerned, in consideration of the union or transfer of engagements.
 (2) A statement under subsection (1) of this section shall be sent to every member qualified to vote on the special resolution to approve the union, or to effect the transfer of engagements, as the case may be, together with the notice of meeting required to be sent to each such member.
-(3) Where notice of the union or transfer is sent to the Registrar under section 32 or section 33 of this Act the Registrar shall, if the Registrar is satisfied that the provisions of those sections and of this section have been complied with, register the notice and give notice thereof to the appropriate District Registrars of Companies.
+(3) If the Registrar receives a notice of a union or transfer under section 32 or 33 and is satisfied that those sections and this section have been complied with, the Registrar must register the notice.
 (4) The registration by the Registrar of notice of the union or transfer shall operate, by virtue of this subsection and without further assurance, as an effectual transfer and assignment, as at the date of the registration, to the united society or, as the case may be, to the society to which the engagements are transferred, of the funds, property, and assets of the relevant society, or, as the case may be, of such part of those funds, property, and assets as are provided for by the resolution to approve the union or to effect the transfer, as the case may be.
 (5) Where by virtue of subsection (4) of this section any land or interest in land becomes vested in the united society or, as the case may require, the society to which the engagements are transferred, the District Land Registrar, on the request of the said society and on payment of the appropriate fee, and on being satisfied, by statutory declaration or otherwise, of the title of the said society, shall make such entries in the register and on any outstanding documents of title and generally do such things as may be necessary to give effect to that subsection.
 (6) The union or transfer of engagements shall not affect the rights of any creditor of the relevant society.